 There are three deadlines for applications for mini-pupillages during the course of the year.
 Please apply by:

 - 30 November for a mini-pupillage in the period 1 February to 30 April;

 - 30 January for the period 1 May to 14 July;

 - 30 August for the period 1 October to 14 December.

-Your application for mini-pupillage should be made in writing using this form and sent to our Pupillage Coordinator, Tati Giatagana, at Fountain Court Chambers, Fountain Court, Temple, London EC4Y 9DH.
-All questions about mini-pupillage at Fountain Court Chambers should be directed by e-mail to Tati Giatagana, who is also contactable on 020 7583 3335.
+Your application for mini-pupillage should be made in writing using this form and sent to our Pupillage Coordinator, Sarah Alexander, at Fountain Court Chambers, Fountain Court, Temple, London EC4Y 9DH.
+All questions about mini-pupillage at Fountain Court Chambers should be directed by e-mail to Sarah Alexander, who is also contactable on 020 7583 3335.

 We have developed procedures for selecting mini-pupils which are fair and do not discriminate against any applicant on grounds of race, sex, disability, marital status, sexual orientation, religion, age or political persuasion.
 We positively encourage mini-pupillage applications from groups who are currently under-represented in Chambers such as women and those from ethnic minorities.
-We would be grateful if applicants would also complete and return the diversity form.
-This form is used for monitoring purposes only and is not considered as part of a candidate’s application.
+We would be grateful if applicants would also complete and return the diversity questions at the end of the application form.
+This information is used for monitoring purposes only and is not considered as part of a candidate’s application.